 - Calls are normally answered in less than 10 seconds

-In fact, we’re proud to say that the 2014 Charity Finance Banking Survey rated Unity top in four out of nine categories; relationship management, fees and charges, sector knowledge and meeting customer expectations.
-We were also second in the other five categories, beating many of the major banks.
+In fact, we’re proud to say that in the Charity Finance Banking Survey 2015, Unity was rated top in eight out of nine categories: